foundriesio/docs/source/reference-manual/security/secure-elements/secure-element.050.rst

 on) are public and should therefore be rotated to a secret set from which session keys can be derived.

-To avoid having to store new static keys - to reduce the surface attack and simplify the firmware upgrade process - the new set of keys will be derived in OP-TEE from its core secret: the Hardware Unique Key (HUK)
+To avoid having to store new static keys — reducing the surface attack and simplifying the firmware upgrade process — the new set of keys will be derived in OP-TEE from its core secret: the Hardware Unique Key (HUK)

 .. warning::